 The Trust empowers men and women from the Narikuravar community by helping them start their own wooden jewellery unit.

-A batch of 10 Narikuravars is being trained at the Trust’s office at Anna Salai for a month now, with expenses being met by Speed Trust.
+A batch of 10 Narikuravars is being trained at the Trust’s office at

 The trust was started 25 years ago by A. Gnana Sundari, a Narikuravar.